ryjen/the-fatherless/script-scenes.md

 **Action:**

 * Elite leaders blame Cassian for public embarrassment.
-* Humiliated, he devises **Sael’s execution**, framing him as illegitimate and a threat to Roman order.
+* Humiliated, he devises **Sael’s execution**, framing him as illegitimate and a threat to Aurelian order.
   **Dialogue Cue:**
-  **Cassian:** “If Rome cannot be respected, it will be feared.
+  **Cassian:** “If Aurelia cannot be respected, it will be feared.
 The child will pay… even if I deliver him myself.”
   **Camera / Visuals:**
 * Low-angle on Cassian pacing in torchlight; shadows on walls emphasizing his rage.
   **Symbolism:** Cruelty used to restore perceived honor; foreshadowing public punishment.